There never was a one-all silver bullet for looking after aquatic plants that thrive.

 Carpeting plants just look so good in an aquarium!

-However, with these, you’ll definitely need a stronger lighting fixture.
+However, with these, you’d want a stronger lighting fixture.

 Anyway, with my gear suggestions below I will be covering all possible setups.